KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 I modifying Startup.cs service 'AddContext' with the using statement.
 Built and Run  but....still have error
 **********20:00***************
-change view file location and run but i have still 2 error ..
+2000-change view file location and run but i have still 2 error ..
-I tried something:
+2001-I tried something:
-change namespace and file location--not working change location in statup.cs file controller to controllers/ area to areas--not working---undo change "=" to ":" --not working--undo move all views folder to areas ---not working--undo delete views folder in main app---not working--undo i decided so tried and i sent email Mr.Steel....
+2002-change namespace and file location--not working
+2003-change location in statup.cs file controller to controllers/ area to areas--not working---undo
+2005-change "=" to ":" --not working--undo
+2005-move all views folder to areas ---not working--undo 2006-delete views folder in main app---not working--undo
+i decided so tried and i sent email Mr.Steel....
 2022/11/02
 12 noon